 You can visit the following places around this famous Baori.

-1. Ambikeshwar Temple is barely a few meters away.
-As per the local legend Amer town derives its name from Ambikeshwar.
+Ambikeshwar Temple is barely a few meters away.
+As per the local legend, Amer town derives its name from Ambikeshwar.
 This temple is dedicated to Lord Shiva.
 You can read about it all in this write-up Ambikeshwar Temple, the protagonist in the history of Amer

-2. Jagat Shiromani Temple too is barely a few meters away.
+Jagat Shiromani Temple too is barely a few meters away.
 It is the most beautiful temple in Amer Town.
-The temple is also called as Meera Bai temple.
-Read a complete write-up Jagat Shiromani Temple
+The temple is also called Meera Bai temple.
+Read the complete write-up of Jagat Shiromani Temple

 Check out other places to visit and explore in Jaipur.